Oxford COVID-19 trial will look at interim Phase III data after 53 infections - investigator

-LONDON, Nov 19 (Reuters) - Oxford University will start an initial analysis of data from its late-stage trial of the experimental COVID-19 vaccine it is developing with AstraZeneca after 53 infections among its volunteers, the study’s chief investigator said on Thursday.
+LONDON (Reuters) - Oxford University will start an initial analysis of data from its late-stage trial of the experimental COVID-19 vaccine it is developing with AstraZeneca AZN.L after 53 infections among its volunteers, the study's chief investigator said on Thursday.

 The Oxford Vaccine Group’s director Andrew Pollard said there were “lots of cases” of infections in its Phase III trial in Britain, Brazil and South Africa.

-The first two sets of interim data from vaccine trials from Pfizer and BioNTech last week and Moderna on Monday were released after more than 90 infections among volunteers.
-(Reporting by Alistair Smout and Kate Kelland; Writing by Josephine Mason; Editing by Alex Richardson)
+The first two sets of interim data from vaccine trials from Pfizer PFE.N and BioNTech BNTX.O last week and Moderna MRNA.O on Monday were released after more than 90 infections among volunteers.

+Reporting by Alistair Smout and Kate Kelland; Writing by Josephine Mason; Editing by Alex Richardson

 Our Standards: The Thomson Reuters Trust Principles.